-Dr. Tom Bowman and Lynchburg College student Dane Bower ’16 recently began a new study of the physical properties of lacrosse helmets.
+Dr. Tom Bowman and University of Lynchburg student Dane Bower ’16 recently began a new study of the physical properties of lacrosse helmets.

 They have partnered with researchers at Michigan Technological University to examine pieces of lacrosse helmets with nanoindentation, a process that measures the hardness and flexibility of materials.